Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

     NEXT_PUBLIC_FIREBASE_APP_ID="your-app-id"
     NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID="your-measurement-id"

-    # --- Client-Side Google API Keys (for the browser) ---
+    # --- Client-Side Google Maps API Key (for the browser) ---
-    # CRITICAL: This is now the SINGLE key for all client-side Google services, including Firebase Auth and Google Maps.
+    # NOTE: This key is ONLY for Maps JavaScript API and Places API.
-    # It should have "HTTP referrer" restrictions.
-    NEXT_PUBLIC_GOOGLE_MAPS_API_KEY="YOUR_BROWSER_API_KEY_HERE"
+    NEXT_PUBLIC_GOOGLE_MAPS_API_KEY="YOUR_GOOGLE_MAPS_BROWSER_KEY_HERE"

     # --- Server-Side Google API Keys (for the backend) ---
-    # This key handles Routes API and Gemini AI.
+    # This single key handles Routes API and Gemini AI.
 It must NOT have HTTP referrer restrictions.
     GOOGLE_API_KEY="YOUR_SERVER_API_KEY_HERE"

     # --- Firebase Server-Side Admin Configuration (for backend functions) ---